lammps/lammps/doc/src/pair_lj_relres.rst

    pair_coeff 2 2 epsilon_FG2 sigma_FG2 0.0         0.0
    pair_modify shift yes

-In a more complex situation, there may be two distinct groups in a system (these two groups may be on same molecule or on different molecules), each with its own switching distance.
-If there are still two atom types in each group as in the earlier example, the commands should be:
+In a more complex situation, there may be two distinct clusters in a system (these two clusters may be on same molecule or on different molecules), each with its own switching distance.
+If there are still two atom types in each cluster as in the earlier example, the commands should be:

 .. code-block:: LAMMPS